 The following release notes apply to SQL Server 2017 (14.x) running on Linux.
 This article is broken into sections for each release.
-Detailed supportability and known issues are listed at the end of the article.
-Each release has a link to a support article describing the changes as well as links to the Linux package downloads.
+For detailed supportability and known issues, see Known issues.
+Each release links to a support article describing the changes, in addition to the Linux package downloads.

 These release notes are specifically for SQL Server 2017 (14.x) releases.
 For release notes on other editions, see the following articles: